godiagonal/wauv/README.md

 ```

 ## fftSize
-The FFT size to use when analysing audio, this could be seen as the sample rate on the frequency domain.
+The FFT size to use when analysing audio, this could be seen as the sample rate of the frequency domain.
 The value has to be a power of two and at least 32.
 Default is 128.
 For more info see https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/fftSize.
 ```javascript
 audioSource.fftSize = 128;
 ```